Amado Carrillo Fuentes: Juárez Cartel after Carrillo

 On the night of August 3, 1997, at around 9:30 p.m., four drug traffickers walked into a restaurant in Ciudad Juárez, pulled out their guns, and opened fire on five diners, killing them instantly.
 Police estimated that more than 100 bullet casings were found at the crime scene.
 According to a report issued by the Los Angeles Times, four men went to the restaurant carrying at least two AK-47 automatic rifles while others stood at the doorstep.

 On their way out, the gunmen claimed another victim, Armando Olague, a prison official and off-duty law enforcement officer who was gunned down outside the restaurant after he had walked from a nearby bar to investigate the shooting.
 Reportedly, Olague had run into the restaurant from across the street with a gun in his hand to check out the commotion.
-It was later determined that Olague was also a known lieutenant of the Juarez Cartel.
+It was later determined that Olague was also a known lieutenant of the Juárez Cartel.

 Mexican authorities declined to comment on the motives behind the killing, stating the shootout was not linked to Carrillo's death.
 Nonetheless, it was later stated that the perpetrators were gunmen of the Tijuana Cartel.

-Although confrontations between narcotraficantes were common in Ciudad Juárez, they rarely occurred in public places.
+Although confrontations between drug traffickers were common in Ciudad Juárez, they rarely occurred in public places.
 What happened in the restaurant threatened to usher in a new era of border crime in the city.

 In Ciudad Juárez, the Office of the Mexican Attorney-General (PGR) seized warehouses that they believed the cartel used to store weapons and cocaine.
 They also seized over 60 properties all over Mexico belonging to Carrillo and began an investigation into his dealings with police and government officials.
 Officials also froze bank accounts amounting to $10 billion belonging to Carrillo.
-In April 2009, Mexican authorities arrested Carillo's son, Vicente Carrillo Leyva.
+In April 2009, Mexican authorities arrested Carrillo's son, Vicente Carrillo Leyva.